marlondoerner/LinkMe1/README.md

 ## Functionality

-- Navigate (route) from the landing page to the app
+- Navigate (route) from the landingpage to the app
 - Create an unique profile (only possible with chosen unused numbers) and set
   - a bio
   - a profile picture link